-Section 12 Honors and Awards
+Section 11 Honors and Awards

 - A. Valedictorian and Salutatorian Each year a valedictorian and salutatorian will be selected by grade average from the graduating seniors.
-Students must have attended four (4) semesters to be considered for this distinction. - B. Honor Roll An honor roll will be issued at the end of each quarter and for each semester.
+Students must have attended four (4) semesters to be considered for this distinction.
+Announcement of Valedictorian and Saluatorian will be made as soon as all high school credits/grades are in/accounted for. - B. Honor Roll An honor roll will be issued at the end of each quarter and for each semester.
 Grades 3-12 students who have at least a 93% average will be eligible.
 Students who maintain an 89-92% average are eligible for honorable mention honor roll.
-If a student receives a single grade below a 77% in any class, they will not be eligible for honor roll, or honorable mention honor roll regardless of their average grade. - C. Merit Honor Roll A merit honor roll for citizenship and effort will be issued at the end of each quarter to recognize those students grades 3-12 who have exhibited outstanding effort and attitude.
-Students must not receive any disciplinary lessons during the quarter in order to be considered for Merit Honor Roll.
+If a student receives a single grade below a 77% in any class, they will not be eligible for honor roll, or honorable mention honor roll regardless of their average grade.

-- D. Honor Graduate Those students graduating with an 93% GPA or higher will be recognized as Honor Graduates at commencement activities. - E. Honor's Night Criteria Students in grades 7-12 receiving a 93% or higher in their classes for the first 3 quarters will receive recognition at the Awards Night at the end of the school year.
+- C. Merit Honor Roll A merit honor roll for citizenship and effort will be issued at the end of each quarter to recognize those students grades 3-12 who have exhibited outstanding effort and attitude.
+Students must not receive any disciplinary lessons during the quarter in order to be considered for Merit Honor Roll. - D. Honor Graduate Those students graduating with an 93% GPA or higher will be recognized as Honor Graduates at commencement activities. - E. Honor's Night Criteria Students in grades 7-12 receiving a 93% or higher in their classes for the first 3 quarters will receive recognition at the Awards Night at the end of the school year.

-Section 13 National Honor Society
+Section 12 National Honor Society